CBAM Tunisia: Which Industrial Sectors Are Under Pressure? | Wattnow Solutions

 Cement and construction materials

-From clinker to carbon data.
-Tunisia's cement sector, a pillar of infrastructure projects, is directly targeted by CBAM due to clinker-related emissions and intensive use of fossil fuels.
+Tunisia's cement sector is directly targeted by CBAM due to clinker-related emissions and intensive use of fossil fuels.

 Steel and metallurgy